ericschmid-uchicago/AutoDiff/README.md

 Based on building a computational graph and applying the chain rule recursively.
 This allows efficient calculation of higher-order derivatives by differentiating the derivative expressions.

-## License

-This project is available under the MIT License.

 ## Future Enhancements

 - Support for higher-order derivatives in forward mode